Open-WP-Club/wp-Team-Members-Manager/readme.md

 # WordPress Team Members Plugin

 A simple yet powerful WordPress plugin to manage and display your team members on your website.
-This plugin allows you to create custom titles for your team members, add contact information, and display them in a responsive grid layout.
+This plugin allows you to create and manage team members, organize them by departments, and display them in a responsive grid layout.

 ## Features

 - Easy-to-use team member management interface
-- Custom titles management system
+- Department management system
 - Responsive grid layout for team display
-- Integration with WordPress Users menu
 - Support for profile images
 - Custom fields for contact information
 - Shortcode support for flexible placement